A model of the cubic connectedness locus: Laminations

-From now on $\lam$ denotes a lamination (unless we specify that it is a pre\-la\-mi\-nation). \emph{Gaps} of $\lam$ are the closures of components of $\disk\sm\lam^+$.
+\begin{dfn}[Gaps and edges] \emph{Gaps} of $\lam$ are the closures of components of $\disk\sm\bigcup \lam$.
 A gap $G$ is \emph{countable $($finite, uncountable$)$} if $G\cap\uc$ is countable infinite (finite, uncountable).
 Uncountable gaps are called \emph{Fatou} gaps.
-For a closed convex set $H\subset \C$, \emph{edges} of $H$ are maximal straight segments in $\bd(H)$.
+For a closed set $H\subset \C$, \emph{edges} of $H$ are maximal straight segments in $\bd(H)$. \end{dfn}

-Convergence of prelaminations $\lam_i$ to a set of chords $\mathcal E$ is understood as Hausdorff convergence of leaves of $\lam_i$ to chords from $\mathcal E$.
-Evidently, then $\mathcal E$ is a lamination.
-A lamination $\lam$ is \emph{nonempty} if it has nondegenerate leaves and \emph{empty} otherwise (the empty lamination is denoted by $\lam_\0$).
-Say that $\lam$ is \emph{countable} if it has countably many nondegenerate leaves and \emph{uncountable} otherwise; $\lam$ is \emph{perfect} if it has no isolated leaves (thus, Fatou gaps of perfect laminations have no critical edges).
+Convergence of (pre)laminations $\lam_i$ to a set of chords $\mathcal E$ is understood as convergence in the Hausdorff metric of leaves of $\lam_i$ to chords from $\mathcal E$; evidently, $\mathcal E$ is a prelamination.
+A lamination $\lam$ is \emph{nonempty} if it has nondegenerate leaves and \emph{empty} otherwise (the empty lamination is denoted by $\lam_\0$; note that it is not the empty set as it contains all points of $\uc$).
+Say that $\lam$ is \emph{countable} if it has countably many nondegenerate leaves and \emph{uncountable} otherwise; $\lam$ is \emph{perfect} if it has no isolated (in the sense of Hausdorff metric) leaves.